Sovereign-Labs/sovereign-sdk/rollup-interface/specs/interfaces/da.md

 ### Type: `RuntimeConfig`

-A struct containing whatever runtime configuration is necessary to initialize this DaService.
-For example, this struct could contain the IP address and port of the remote RPC node that this DaService should connect to.
+A struct containing whatever runtime configuration is necessary to initialize this `DaService`.
+For example, this struct could contain the IP address and port of the remote RPC node that this `DaService` should connect to.

 ### Type: `FilteredBlock`

 The relevant subset of data from the DA layer block.
-This type must contain all data which will be processed by the rollup and enough auxiliary data to allow its block hash to be recomputed by the DaVerifier.
+This type must contain all data which will be processed by the rollup and enough auxiliary data to allow its block hash to be recomputed by the `DaVerifier`.

 **Code**